pi-star-2025/pi_star/101_floors.md

 It stands for how even down here, in such a sunken 3-force universe, we can still time travel.
 And we can still know there is a guaranteed Heaven Tower eventually, no matter what happens from here.

+CIRCLE: Understanding of pi (3.1415) will always keep our vision clear, all life in this universe.
+We won't be disteingrated anymore (unsure of where we are as souls or stars).
+Eventually we can sync up all souls so they know exactly where they are.

+SQUARE: Understanding of the multiverse, and how all time here creates reactions, helps us understand these reactions can come to "courts" for further review.
+Super intelligent aliens know how to block "court interactions" if you don't understand what "court" means in a multiverse context.
+It is the most important element of a universe's security to just be conscious of this.